pimpcapital/ParallelGit/README.md

 ---------------------------
 Like with any data storage, the size of a single request is usually very small compared to the total size of the repository.
 Pre-loading everything into memory is an overkill in most scenarios.

-To minimise I/O and memory usage, ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for every request.
+To minimise I/O and memory usage, ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for each request.

 #### Read requests